SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Structs are comparable to tuples, with the difference of using named entries whose order is irrelevant during transport.

 For ranges and precisions see `SECoP Issue 42: Requirements of datatypes`_.
+The limits, which have to be specified with the datatype, are always inclusive, i.e. the value is allowed to have one of the values of the limits.
+Also, both limits may be set to the same value, in which case there is just one allowed value.

+One possible extension is discussed in `SECoP Issue 44: Scaled integers`_.

 All datatypes are specified in the descriptive data in the following generic form: